Page under Construction always…

 Where are they now?

-This bike was recovered and restored and here with an interesting article, the Classic Bikers Club web site describes both the bike and the turmoil the British Bike industry was getting into during the mid 60′s which had an impact on the British performance and interest in the ISDT which had ceased to be a race of modified road going bikes into an event for specialist off road machinery which the British Manufacturers were not so keen to produce.
+This bike was recovered and restored and features here in an interesting article, there is a article for subscribers to Classic Bikers Club that describes both the bike and the turmoil the British Bike industry was getting into during the mid 60’s which had an impact on the British performance and interest in the ISDT which had ceased to be a race of modified road going bikes into an event for specialist off road machinery which the British Manufacturers were not so keen to produce.
+The images featured in the article can be seen here.